 You can download all the presented tables and charts in form of an Excel file by clicking any of the images below.

-By almost any measure, the most active month for the four currency pairs is January.
+By almost any measure, the most active months for the four currency pairs are January and March.
 The

 Overall, it can be noted that these four currency pairs are most active in winter and spring, and are less active in summer and autumn.